koka-lang/koka/doc/spec/tour.kk.md

 Indeed, even though `fib3` is stateful inside, its side-effects can never be observed.
 It turns out that we can safely discard the `:st<h> ` effect whenever the heap type `:h` cannot be referenced outside this function, i.e. it is not part of an argument or return type.
-More formally, the Koka compiler proves this by showing that a function is fully polymorphic in the heap type `:h` and applies the `run` function (corresponding to ``runST`` in Haskell) to discard the `:st<h> ` effect.
+More formally, the &koka;
+compiler proves this by showing that a function is fully polymorphic in the heap type `:h` and applies the `run` function (corresponding to ``runST`` in Haskell) to discard the `:st<h> ` effect.